Tax ticket sales based on event locationPrivate preview

 - Your business location, provided during Stripe Tax configuration

-- The event location ID, returned in the create location response
+- The performance location ID, returned in the create location response

 - The customer billing address (for B2B reverse charges)